City-of-Helsinki/hitas/backend/README.md

 Now, in `tunnistamo/docker-compose.env.yaml`, add `Client ID` and the `Client secret` from your GitHub OAuth app to `SOCIAL_AUTH_GITHUB_KEY` and `SOCIAL_AUTH_GITHUB_SECRET` respectively.

-You should be set up to re-run docker by running `docker-compose up --build --detach` on the root level.
-This will build the tunnistamo containers using the secrets you provided.
+You should be set up to re-run docker with `docker-compose --profile tunnistamo up --build --detach` on the root level.
+This will build the Tunnistamo containers using the secrets you provided.
 Tunnistamo admin interface will be running on `localhost:8099/admin`.
 Log in using the username `admin` and password `admin`.

 Modify the default `Project` client in `http://localhost:8099/admin/oidc_provider/client/` with the following settings: